survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 T> You should be able to access the application alternatively through **localhost:8080/webpack-dev-server/** instead of root.
 You can see all the files the development server is serving there.

-T> If you want to default to some other port than *8080*, you can use a declaration like `port: process.env.PORT || 3000`.

-## HMR on Windows
+## HMR on Windows and Ubuntu

-The setup may be problematic on certain versions of Windows.
+The setup may be problematic on certain versions of Windows and Ubuntu.
 Instead of using `devServer` and `plugins` configuration, implement it like this:

 **webpack.config.js**